The Haunted Mansion: Disneyland

 The hall of portraits that guests see as they exit the stretching room at Disneyland.

-Guests enter the grounds of a typical antebellum mansion through its front gate and walk through the gardens containing a pet cemetery and a carriage led by an invisible horse.
-Once inside, the deep voice of the invisible Ghost Host introduces himself in the foyer.
-Guests enter the mansion's art gallery, which contains four paintings, each depicting a person from the chest up.
-While the Ghost Host challenges guests to find a way out, the room stretches vertically, and the portrait frames appear to elongate, revealing the subjects' grim but humorous fates.
-This room is actually an elevator used to transport guests underground where the main attraction is located.
+Guests enter the grounds of the antebellum mansion through its front gate and walk through the gardens containing a pet cemetery and a carriage led by an invisible horse.
+Already an instrumental of the ride's theme song, "Grim Grinning Ghosts", can be heard.
+Once inside the mansion's foyer, the deep voice of the invisible Ghost Host (voiced by Disney Legend Paul Frees) introduces himself.

-The room goes dark, the ceiling vanishes, and lightning flashes to reveal the cupola, in which hangs the Ghost Host's skeletal corpse from the rafters by a noose, implying that he committed suicide by hanging to try to escape.
-A shriek is then heard, followed by the sound of bones shattering.
-The Ghost Host apologizes, and a wall opens, exposing the portrait corridor leading to the loading area; the corridor is actually a tunnel that passes under Disneyland Railroad to the ride building, where the actual ride takes place.
-The subjects of the portraits on the right flicker briefly into macabre versions of themselves when lighting flashes from the windows on the left.
-At the end of the corridor are two busts who appear to "follow" the guests with their gazes due to the Hollow-Face illusion.
+A wall opens up and the Ghost Host leads guests into an octagon shaped art gallery.
+This room contains a quartet of paintings, each depicting a person from the chest up.
+The wall closes behind the guest and the room stretches vertically.
+As it does, the portrait frames appear to elongate, revealing the subjects' grim but humorous fates.
+This iconic Stretching Room is actually an elevator used to transport guests underneath the railroad berm to where the main attraction is located.
+The Ghost Host challenges guests to "find a way out" and cackles.
+"Of course, there's always my way" he says as the room goes dark.
+The ceiling vanishes and lightning flashes to reveal the cupola, in which hangs the Ghost Host's skeletal remains from the rafters by a noose.
+The room goes dark again, a shriek is heard, followed by the sound of bones shattering.
+The Ghost Host apologizes for frightening the guests "prematurely" as the lights dimly return and a wall opens.

+The Ghost Host leads guests into a portrait corridor connecting the Stretching Room to the loading area.
+This corridor is actually a tunnel that passes under Disneyland Railroad and connects the facade to the ride building, where the actual ride takes place.
+The subjects of the portraits on the right flicker briefly into macabre versions of themselves when lightning flashes from the windows on the left.
+The Ghost Host notes "we have 999 happy haunts here" with "room for 1000".
+At the end of the corridor are a pair of busts who appear to "follow" the guests with their gazes due to the Hollow-Face illusion.
 In the loading area, black carriages called "Doom Buggies" descend one staircase and ascend another to the second floor, while fog is pumped into the back of the room.
+While most guests load their Doom Buggies via a moving carpet synced to the Doom Buggies, the carpets and Doom Buggies are frozen when loading and unloading wheelchair bound guests.
+There is also a brightly lit exit corridor accessible here acting as an official wheelchair exit, leading to an elevator back to the Mansion's entrance.